inclusive-design/financial-inclusion/src/collections/chapters/en/narrative-2-going-to-the-bank-for-remote-indigenous-seniors-with-disabilities.md

 introduction: |-
   ### The research

-  The lack of access to banking services has disproportionate effect on Indigenous peoples. _(Share, 2023)_
+  * The lack of access to banking services has disproportionate effect on Indigenous peoples. _(Share, 2023)_

-  On average, people living on First Nation reserves must travel about 25 km to reach a bank (compared to 9km for rural Canadians). _(Chen et al., 2023)_
+  * On average, people living on First Nation reserves must travel about 25 km to reach a bank (compared to 9km for rural Canadians). _(Chen et al., 2023)_

-  Only 24% of Indigenous households have access to high-speed internet (compared to 37% of rural households). _(Innovation, Science and Economic Development Canada, 2022)_
+  * Only 24% of Indigenous households have access to high-speed internet (compared to 37% of rural households). _(Innovation, Science and Economic Development Canada, 2022)_
 ---
 ### Althea, 67

-_Pond Inlet, Nunavut_
+Pond Inlet, Nunavut {.surtitle}

 Althea is an Inuk woman living in a small community in Nunuvut.
 She has low vision due to diabetes and uses a magnifier for reading.
 She currently relies on her granddaughter and neighbours to help her do admin tasks, as she avoids doing tasks online—both because of the spotty internet coverage in her community, and because she finds most websites inaccessible and hard to navigate.